Stefan Latinović: 2023: ATP Challenger debut

 Latinović made his ATP Challenger Tour debut in doubles at the 2023 Coosa Valley Open, partnering with American player Nick Watson.
 The pair received a wildcard entry and lost in the first round of the main draw.

-2025: First ATP Challenger title
+2025-2026: Challenger doubles titles, top 100 and Davis Cup debut

 In March 2025, in his second ATP Challenger appearance, he reached the quarterfinals of the 2025 Crete Challenger II in Greece, playing doubles alongside German player Marko Topo.

 Two months later, Latinović captured his first ATP Challenger doubles title at the Ostra Group Open, partnering with Czech player Jan Jermář.
 In the final, they defeated the New Zealand duo of Finn Reynolds and James Watt in straight sets.

+On September 14, 2026, Latinović achieved a career-high ATP doubles ranking of No. 90 after winning the AON Open Challenger title in Genoa alongside Croatian partner Mili Poljičak.

+Latinović made his Davis Cup debut for Serbia on September 20, 2026, during a World Group I tie against Lithuania in Niš.
+Partnering with Miomir Kecmanović, he secured the decisive third point for Serbia by defeating the Lithuanian duo of Edas Butvilas and Vilius Gaubas in a three-set match (7–6, 3–6, 6–3).
+This victory earned Serbia a spot in the Davis Cup qualifiers for the following year.

 Personal life

-Latinović is the son of Snežana and Dragan Latinović, and has one sister, Jovana.
+Latinović is the son of Dragan Latinović, a tennis coach, and Snežana Latinović, a Master of Engineering Management, and has one sister, Jovana, who played professional junior tennis and now competes in American collegiate tennis in NCAA Division I for the Grambling State Tigers in Louisiana.
 His favorite tennis player is Juan Martín del Potro.